supremeimposter/My-Vault/GATE/Digital-Logic/Combinational Circuits/Compact Truth Table Representation.md

 ![[Compact Truth Table Representation-20240603193907696.webp]]

 Compact truth table is one of the representations of [[Boolean Function]].
+Compact truth tables are helpful in constructing combinational circuits.

 ---
 > [!example]